Why LED Has Become the Professional Standard for Modern Galleries?

 However, not all LED track lighting is suitable for galleries.

 Generic LED track heads are designed for retail and architectural spaces.
-Professional gallery LED track systems are designed specifically for artwork.
+Professional gallery LED track systems rely on high CRI LED art lighting fixtures designed specifically for artwork.

 The difference between generic LED lighting and gallery grade LED lighting